mike-ward/mike-ward.github.io/_posts/2007-06-28-visual-studio-2005-debugging-tips.md

 ---
 layout: post
-title:  Visual Studio 2005 Debugging Tips
+title: 'Visual Studio 2005 Debugging Tips'
 ---
 _A fellow developer at work posted this on our "tips" blog.
 Good stuff..._